adrien2p/medusa-extender/docs/README.md

 > In order for that repository to reflect your extended entities, while still getting access to the base repository methods,
 > you are provided with the right tools to do so.

-- :tada: Create custom middlewares to apply before/after authentication
+- :tada: Create custom middlewares that are applied before/after authentication

 > Do you want to apply custom middlewares to load data on the requests or add some custom
 > checks or any other situations?
 Then what are you waiting for?

-- :tada: Create custom route and attach custom service to handle it.
+- :tada: Create custom route and attach custom handler to it.

 > Do you need to add new routes for new features?
 Do you want to receive webhooks?
-> It is easy to do it now.
+> Create a new route, attach an handler and enjoy.

+- :tada: Override existing validators.

+> Really useful when your adding custom fields.

-- :bulb: Handle entity events from subscribers as easily as possible through the provided decorators.
+- :bulb: Handle entity events from subscribers as smoothly as possible.

 > Emit an event (async/sync) from your subscriber and then register a new handler in any of your files.
 Just use the `OnMedusaEntityEvent` decorator.